JonArbell/phish-alert-frontend/README.md

 # PhishAlert: AI-Enhanced URL Protection (Gmail Extension)

 ## Overview
-**PhishAlert** is a browser extension designed to enhance email security by helping users identify potential phishing links within Gmail.
-The system monitors user interactions with email links, prompts users for permission to verify the URL's safety, and provides warnings if a link is flagged as safe or suspicious.
+**PhishAlert** is a browser extension designed to improve email security by helping users identify potential phishing links in Gmail.
+The system monitors user interactions with email links, and when a user hovers over a link, it prompts them to verify the URL's safety, providing warnings if the link is deemed suspicious or safe.

 This project is part of our **thesis** on improving online security by integrating phishing detection into email services.